 Another Nicholson role, another Oscar…

-Terms of Endearment – Trailer, Paramount Trailers, www.youtube.com, Photos ©Paramount Pictures 1983
+Terms of Endearment – Trailer, Paramount Trailers and photos © Paramount Pictures 1983

-I felt he was totally upstaged by Huckleberry Fox, who plays Emma’s son, Teddy.
-You would be heartless not to have your parental instincts come to the fore when Fox is seen crying in the scenes which relate to Emma’s illness.
+I felt the cast were totally upstaged by young Huckleberry Fox, who plays Emma’s son, Teddy.
+You would be heartless not to have your parental instincts come to the fore, when Fox is seen crying in the scenes which relate to Emma’s illness.
 He is on par with Justin Henry, the youngest child actor to be nominated for the Supporting Actor Oscar in his role in Kramer vs Kramer (1979).
+He also stars in the tearjerker, Misunderstood (1984), but here he has a more vulunerable performance,

 To conclude this film is much more than an “Illness of the Week” drama and it shines at all levels, with memorable cast performances.
 The direction, writing and production of James L. Brooks and the haunting soundtrack draw you into the story at all times.
 To conclude, I and am sure others think of it in Terms of Endearment.